-Summer Institutes: New teachers are required to attend a two or three-week summer Institute at the start of the first year that they are involved in the program.
+Summer Institutes: New teachers are required to attend a two-week non residential summer Institute at the start of the first year that they are involved in the program.
 The summer Institutes provide teachers with the background content and experience to conduct the research project back at their high schools during the academic year.
-WSSP faculty and staff at each summer Institute location present a series of daily seminars on bioinformatics and molecular biology.
+WSSP faculty and staff at the summer Institute present a series of daily seminars on bioinformatics and molecular biology.
 They also supervise the laboratory activities.
 Teachers work in the laboratory, learning the research techniques essential for the project and how to trouble shoot challenges they may encounter at their school during the academic year.
 Additional activities focus on career opportunities for students, and ethical and social issues in the biological sciences.
-Teachers also participate in professional development workshops led by science educators and experienced teachers in the WSSP, in which they discuss their practical experiences with integrating scientific research into existing high school curricula.
-Teachers are encouraged to attend the summer Institutes at the beginning of their second and third year in the program to reinforce the concepts and gain further experience in conducting the research project.
 In addition, the extended interaction provides opportunities for networking, sharing experiences, learning new techniques, and modeling instruction.
-The 2020 Summer Institute based at the Waksman Institute, Rutgers University, Piscataway, NJ will be held 7/6/20 to 7/17/20.
+The 2023 Summer Institute based at the Waksman Institute, Rutgers University, Piscataway, NJ will be held 7/5/23 to 7/14/23.

 Although new teachers can participate in the summer Institutes on their own, many attend with one or two students from their schools that apply to the program.
 These students learn the concepts and laboratory techniques required to conduct molecular biology and bioinformatic research, while gaining leadership, communication, and presentation skills.
 Many of the teachers involved in the program have commented on the important roles that students who attend the summer Institutes have during the academic year.
 These students often serve the function of teaching assistants, helping the teachers set up the laboratories and mentoring the other students.
 The teachers have reported that this experience has helped the summer Institute students develop into leaders and further increased their interests in science.

-Teachers and students attending the summer Institutes will be provided with copies and access to all of materials needed to learn and conduct the research project.
-The summer Institutes are currently supported through a grant from the National Science Foundation.
+Teachers and students attending the summer Institutes will be provided with copies and access to all of materials needed to learn and conduct the research project (Lectures, Labs, Teacher Resources).
 Teachers will receive a stipend for attending the summer Institute and there are no costs for students participating in the program.
 A competitive application process is used to select teachers and students.

 Academic Year Activities: While the summer Institutes serve an important role in providing teachers and a few of their students with the background content and practice in conducting the experiments, the continuation of the project throughout the academic year plays a key role in expanding the number of students can participate in the project.
 Commitments from the teacher and their school to conduct the project during the academic year are therefore essential for participation in the summer Institutes.

 Depending on their needs and resources, teachers have the flexibility of conducting all or part of the WSSP research project.
 For example, they have the option of conducting only the bioinformatics component of the project, which just requires a computer with internet access.
-If time, laboratory space, and equipment (link to equipment page) are available, teachers may chose to conduct different modules of the molecular biology laboratory experiments (link to Lab modules page).
+If time, laboratory space, and equipment are available, teachers may chose to conduct different modules of the molecular biology laboratory experiments.

 Teachers and schools are also flexible in the context they decide to conduct the research project.
 For example, some teachers have chosen to incorporate the research project into an existing class, such as Honors or AP Biology, or as the basis for a research course.
 Other teachers offer the project in the context of an after-school club.
 Schools conducting the project have had as few as four and as many as 120 students participate in the research project.